 Food & drink

 Americans and British will feel at home eating in New Zealand.
 The food and drink in restaurants and shops is instantly recognisable.
 Many brands are also similar.
 However, it is in the fresh produce that New Zealand excels.
-Whether it be meat, fish, fruit, vegetables or dairy visitors often comment on the flavours reminiscent of a bygone time at home.
-In the past New Zealand has sent its best produce abroad and although it continues to export with the increase in tourism more of the best is staying in the country.
+Whether it be meat, fish, fruit, vegetables or dairy, visitors often comment on the freshness and flavours reminiscent of a bygone time at home.
+In the past New Zealand has sent its best produce abroad and, although it continues to export, the increase in tourism means more of the best is staying in the country.
 Kiwis have always enjoyed their food and it is not only the hearty meal in which they now excel.
 There are many fine dining restaurants to compliment bistros, cafes, bakeries and a coffee culture.
-Tourism towns are main centres also have a range of cultural restaurants.
-There are some fast food outlets but as Kiwis still prefer meat pies at lunch and traditional fish and chips for supper big chain fast food names are not overly common.
+Tourism towns and main centres also have a range of cultural restaurants.
+Fast food outlets can be found but Kiwis often prefer the ‘original fast food’ meat pie for lunch and traditional fish and chips for supper.

 For some years New Zealand has had an excellent reputations for wines particularly for Sauvignon Blanc and Pinot Noir.
 Most wine is produced by boutique wineries so there is plenty to try although it is relatively expensive.
-Beer is also popular.
-Most are lager/pilsners produced by big breweries although there are a number of local micro breweries producing more flavoured brews.
+Beer is also popular with a wide variety of beer styles produced by our flourishing Craft Beer industry.

 - Lamb, Beef and Venison are excellent for meat lovers

 - Seafood (Fish: John Dory and Blue Cod and shellfish: Crayfish and Green Lipped mussels are specialities)